 To complete your declaration or to find out more visit www.TravellerDeclaration.govt.nz.

 What to declare

 Providing items meet biosecurity requirements, you do not have to declare your clothing, footwear, jewellery, and toiletries – these are regarded as “personal effects” if they are intended solely for your own use.

 Please have any purchase receipts available.

-You must tick ‘Yes’ on the card if you are bringing into New Zealand:
+You must declare or select ‘Yes’ in your arrival declaration if you are bringing into New Zealand: